Generated Virginia tailwater scene representing the Smith River, not an exact location photo

 Compare Smith River Philpott, South Fork Holston, or New River when generation, crowding, cold current, or access makes the Smith weak.

-Check Virginia DWR freshwater and trout regulations, including stocked-trout and special-regulation sections, before fishing the Smith.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Virginia DWR freshwater and trout rules, including stocked-trout and special fishing rule sections, before fishing the Smith.

 Philpott Dam tailwater access